 Breathe like a fierce dragon, it will do you no harm.
 Release the fire in your belly and conquer the castle of calm.

-Next, make a dragon craft and practice your breathing exercises.
-(The link in the post is broken so we have your directions here.)
+Next, make a dragon craft and practice your breathing exercises with the directions below:

 - Glue and cover a toilet paper roll in green construction paper.
 (You can also use green paint.)